 Stretching from the salty air of the coast to the peaks and valleys of the mountains, Virginia offers so many things to enjoy without spending a bundle of money.
-Some of the nation's most scenic drives, fascinating historic sites, delightful small towns and other unique attractions are free to explore, making Virginia an affordable choice for a day trip, weekend getaway or family vacation.
+Some of the nation's most scenic drives, engrossing historic sites, delightful small towns, and other unique attractions are free to explore, making Virginia an affordable choice for a day trip, weekend getaway, or family vacation.

 01 of 10

-Throughout Virginia, there are approximately 3,000 miles of historic, heritage and scenic drives, including five routes officially designated as America's Byways: The Blue Ridge Parkway, Colonial Parkway, George Washington Memorial Parkway, Skyline Drive and The Journey Through Hallowed Ground National Scenic Byway.
-In addition, there are numerous heritage trails, Civil War itineraries, wine trails and more.
+Throughout Virginia, there are about 3,000 miles of historic, heritage, and scenic drives.
+They include five routes officially designated as America's Byways: the Blue Ridge Parkway, Colonial Parkway, George Washington Memorial Parkway, Skyline Drive, and the Journey Through Hallowed Ground National Scenic Byway.
+In addition, there are numerous heritage trails, Civil War itineraries, and wine trails to discover.

 02 of 10

 First built in 1888 as a five-block, wooden-planked promenade, the Virginia Beach Boardwalk of today is a three-mile concrete esplanade stretching along the Virginia Beach oceanfront.
 Throughout the summer and on many spring and fall weekends, the Boardwalk is a beehive of activity, often offering free entertainment, festivals, and seasonal evening fireworks.The Virginia Beach Boardwalk is a great place to enjoy a relaxing stroll or a bike ride on the adjacent path.

 03 of 10